TheEdoRan/headbat/README.md

-This script checks the battery level for a Bluetooth headphone device connected to a Linux machine.
+This script checks the battery level for Bluetooth headphones connected to a Linux machine.

 # Usage